Leo Kulinczenko: Professional career

 In 1979 he played for the Los Angeles Skyhawks of the American Soccer League.
-His first game with the Skyhawks was a friendly against the 1980 US Olympic team the game was played in Los Angeles Jackie Robinson Stadium.
+His first game with the Skyhawks was a friendly against the 1980 US Olympic team the game was played in Los Angeles.
 In 1980 he returned to play with the Ukrainian Lions until 1983.
-In 1984 he played for U.S. Open Cup finalist Chicago Croatian in the 1985 CONCACAF Champions League (CONCACAF Champions Cup) against Honduras champion Club Deportivo Olimpia.
+In 1984 he played for US Open Cup finalist Chicago Croatian in the 1985 CONCACAF Champions' Cup against Honduras champion Club Deportivo Olimpia.
 He retired after the 1985 season.

 Coaching career

 He held a full-time position with the highly competitive Chicago Sockers as a staff coach for 16 years.
 The Chicago Sockers is a nationally recognized youth soccer program it is the only program in Illinois to provide the U.S. Soccer Development Academy for the boys and girls the highest competition platforms in the U.S. In 2007 and 2008 he was director for the twelve to fourteen year-old age group at Chicago Eclipse Select which was part of the Elite Clubs National League.
-1998-2000 he coached the boys varsity team at Saint Viator High School.
+1998–2000 he coached the boys varsity team at Saint Viator High School.
 2001 he was assistant men's coach at North Central College.